Choosing the Right Surveying Data Collectors: Top Models Reviewed

 Operating System

-The two main options for operating systems today on data collectors are Android and Windows.
+The two main operating systems for data collectors today are Android and Windows.
 Going with an Android data collector for surveying can provide several benefits.
 For example, you can run applications from the Google Play store that offer supplement data collection or annotation options.

 Battery Life and Data Storage